 What is the role of a Peer Mediator?

-In times when children are allowed to play together on the playground, children in Year 6 will be trained as Peer Mediators as part of our ethos as a Rights Respecting School.
+Children in Year 6 are trained as Peer Mediators as part of our ethos as a Rights Respecting School.

 When they are on duty, children will be stationed at different points in the playground and will help to resolve conflicts, making sure that we are respecting one another's rights to play.